ednark/continuousVoice/README.md

 A JavaScript Library that use Web Speech API to continuously listen for events.
 Just include the library directly in the head of you html document and attach a listener.

+Visit the [Index page](https://ednark.github.io/continuousVoice/) to see some cool example usage.

 ```html
 <html>
 <head>